• Valuations are impossible, subjective, can’t be decided by government (skip to article)

 3. "There will be endless appeals, the tax will cost more to collect that it raises."

-In the real world, the UK has Business Rates, which is a lot like LVT but the valuations are more complicated because they take the bricks and mortar into account and Council Tax, which is/was a fairly crude Banding exercise.
+In the real world, the UK has Business Rates, which is a lot like LVT but the valuations are more complicated because they take the bricks and mortar into account and Council Tax, which puts homes into Bands..

-The system proposed here is that all homes be put into Bands which are twenty per cent "wide" and all homes in each band are taxed at the same rate.
+The system proposed here is to adapt and adopt the Council Tax system, so all similar homes are in the same Band, and all homes in a Band in an area have the same tax bill.
 A lot of people might appeal against the initial Banding if they can show that their home/plot has the same or a lower site premium than homes/plots in a lower band, in which case some homes/plots will be moved down a band (and others up a band).

 Once homes/plots have been allocated to Bands, there is little need for homes to be shifted between Bands.
-The LVT due for all Bands in each area will be indexed up or down for changes in local average rents (so after a few years, the tax on a Band K home will be different in different areas).
+The LVT due for all Bands in each area will be indexed up or down for changes in local average rents.

 As to the cost, even die-hard Home-Owner-Ist Eric Pickles admitted that a full Council Tax rebanding would cost a mere £10 per home.
 His other claims in the linked article are quite simply ouright lies: